 Having the Simplified School Lunch Kit has made such a tremendous difference in my life this year, and it’s what will see me through the next six weeks of school.

-One of the tools that has made the biggest difference for me, when it comes to packing school lunch, is the idea list taken from the Simplified School Lunch Kit.
-I know this list will carry me through the last six weeks of school.
+One of the tools that has made the biggest difference for me, when it comes to packing school lunch, is the lunch idea list taken from the Simplified School Lunch Kit.
+I know this list will carry me through the school year.

 This list is a giant “brain dump” of all the possibilities that can be packed for each lunch component.
 (I think about packing lunch in terms of components: main, fruit, veg, and crunch.)
 Being able to turn to a list of ideas takes all the guess work out of packing lunch.
 I no longer stand at my counter, with an open lunchbox in front of me, trying to figure out what to pack.